-Tom Emerton is a Pavement Engineering Manager within the Design Team at Marshalls, he has been working alongside industry colleagues and the British Standards Institution (BSI) to produce a new set of standards for the design of pavements.
+Tom Emerton is a Pavement Engineering Manager within the Design Team at Marshalls; he worked alongside industry colleagues and the British Standards Institution (BSI) to produce a new set of standards for the design of pavements in 2021.

 At the end of August 2021, the British Standards Institute (BSI) updated the British Standard for the design of pavements constructed with natural stone or concrete, affecting the design of all modular paving in the UK.

 This new standard, BS 7533-101, updates the existing BS 7533 series by consolidating several design standards into one document.
 These are BS 7533-1, BS 7533-2, BS 7533-6, BS 7533-7, BS 7533-8, BS 7533-10 and BS7533-12 and any new designs should follow this new Standard.